This Super Easy 3 Ingredient Chocolate Mousse is, without a doubt, the easiest recipe I have ever posted on this blog.

 You can serve it straight away, or chill it again to firm it up a little more.

-As always the flavour of the mousse is directly dependant on the quality of chocolate you use, so use something good.
-For the best level of flavour, a good quality dark chocolate with between 50 – 60% cocoa solids is ideal.
-Anything less than 50% and you won’t get much chocolate flavour, and anything more than 60% may be a bit too bitter.
+The flavour of your mousse will be directly dependant on the quality of chocolate you use, so use something good.
+For the best flavour, a good quality dark chocolate with between 50 – 60% cocoa solids is ideal.
+Anything less than 50% and you won’t get much chocolate flavour.
+Anything much more than 60% may be a bit too bitter, but if you like your chocolate one the bitter side, then you can use chocolate that is over 60%.
+Go crazy.
 I used my favourite Whittaker’s 50% dark chocolate.

 If you find the mousse isn’t sweet enough with the chocolate you have used, you can simply add a bit of sugar to the mixture before you whip it.
 I know, I know, that makes it four ingredients, but I feel like at this point we can probably stretch that far.